 R0: This is a revision of 20/1314r0 by removing Subsection “Wideband spectrum utilization for PPDU transmission”; changing the subclause 34.3.2.2 title to be “Subcarrier and resource allocation for wideband” and updating the corresponding text proposed in 20/1314r0.

 R1: This is a revision of 20/1371r0 with modications by taking into account the received feedback.

+R2: Editorial modifications.

+R3: Editorial modifications.

+R4: Updated by adding 1) additional tables for Data and pilot subcarrier indices for RUs in a 20 MHz, 40 MHz, 160 MHz and 320 MHz EHT PPDU; 2) one paragraph to describe the subcarrier indices related to multi-RU.

 34.3.2 Subcarriers and resource allocation